ocaml-multicore/kcas/README.md

   read-only compare (CMP) operations that can be performed on overlapping locations in parallel without interference.

-- **_Blocking await_**: The algorithm supports awaiting for changes to any number of shared memory locations.
+- **_Blocking await_**: The algorithm supports timeouts and awaiting for changes to any number of shared memory locations.

-- **_Composable_**: Independently developed transactions can be composed with ease.
+- **_Composable_**: Independently developed transactions can be composed with ease sequentially, conjunctively, conditionally, and disjunctively.

+In other words, performance should be acceptable and scalable for many use cases, the non-blocking properties should allow use in many contexts including those where locks are not acceptable, and the features provided should support most practical needs.

 **kcas** is [published on **opam**](https://opam.ocaml.org/packages/kcas/) and is distributed under the [ISC license](LICENSE.md).